marresaburke/tracking_Louisville_crime/READMe.md

 File Naming Convention: `Agency_SummarizationOfDataSet_YearRange.csv` This name system where the data came from, general information  the set contains and the time period.

 Some information in the date is privileged/or connected to the department's internal filing system.
-Before I can use my data, I had to define each column, figure out it's relevance for this project and if it's redundant.
+This project merges two data sets that contain different details about the teens arrests.
+The cleaning process including searching for blanks and if the blanks in the categories for this analysis.

 ## Instructions: